ChaitMat/my_room_environment_control/README.md

 The IR codes to control the AC are decoded using the [LIRC](http://www.lirc.org/).
 Refer this [blog](http://alexba.in/blog/2013/01/06/setting-up-lirc-on-the-raspberrypi/) to decode a the IR signal for a particular remote and setup the Raspberry PI for IR signal transmission through the IR blaster circuit.

-The decoded IR codes are stored in a file called lirc.
-Following are the sample codes:-
+The decoded IR codes are stored in a file called lircd.conf.
+Following is a sample lircd.conf file:-

 ```
  # contributed by : Chaitanya M